abhishekwaichal/book-notes/designing-data-intensive-applications.markdown

 * Rather than each partition having its own secondary index, we can construct a *global index* that covers data in all partitions.
 * Such an index is *term-partitioned* because the term you're looking for determines the partition of the index.
-* A client needs to query only the partition containing the term it wants, but a write to a single document may update multiple terms and in turn update multiple partitions of the index.
+* A client needs to query only the partition containing the term it wants, but a write to a single document may update multiple terms and in turn, update multiple partitions of the index.
 * In practice, updates to global secondary indexes are often asynchronous.

 #### Rebalancing Partitions